How Much Compensation For a Head Injury

 Factors considered in a head injury compensation claim

 Under normal circumstances the following aspects are considered in a head injury compensation claim:

-- The life expectancy of the injured party is
+- The life expectancy of the injured party

 - The level of dependency on others